wgmo/graphtik/docs/source/arch.rst

         The first step (e.g. ``root``) is the name of a `dependency` in the `solution` which becomes the root document for the *jsonp* expression following.

+        You may also achieve `pandas concatenation` by annotating `provides` appropriately.

+    pandas concatenation
+        A `jsonp` `dependency` in `provides` may `designate <modifier>` its respective :class:`~pandas.DataFrame` / :class:`~pandas.Series` `output value <outputs>`
+        to be concatenated with existing Pandas objects in the `solution` (usefull when working with :ref:`Pandas advanced indexing <pandas:advanced.hierarchical>`. or else, you need to "break cycles" with `sideffected`\s).

+        .. include:: pipelines.rst
+            :start-after: .. jsnop-df-concat-syntax-start
+            :end-before: .. jsnop-df-concat-syntax-end

+        See example in :ref:`jsnop-df-concat`.

     reschedule
     rescheduling
     partial outputs